programming-bytes/programming-bytes.gitbug.io/src/chapter_1_1.md

 # Comments

 Comments are helper text to give better understanding of the code flow.
-Comments are ignored in executing the code.
+Comments are ignored by interpreter or compiler .

 Python supports folowing comments
 - \# Line comments